RocketLeagueMapmaking/RL-docs/docs/guide/kismet/04_tagame.md

 ---
 title: Documentation
 ---
-# Kismet Nodes
+# TAGame Kismet Nodes

 ## UDK

-Only the TAGame nodes are documentated on this page as they were added by Psyonix to UDK.
-Check the [matinee](../udk/17_matinee) and [particle system](../udk/11_details.html#particle-systems) pages if you want to learn more about these topics.
-For all the other nodes you can view the official [unreal kismet reference](https://docs.unrealengine.com/udk/Three/KismetReference.html#Unreal%20Kismet%20Reference) or per category:
+Nodes from the TAGame folder were added to UDK by Psyonix.
+Visit the [Matinee](../udk/17_matinee) and [Particle System](../udk/11_details.html#particle-systems) pages if you want to learn more about these topics.
+For all other nodes you can head to the official [Unreal Kismet Reference Home Page](https://docs.unrealengine.com/udk/Three/KismetReference.html#Unreal%20Kismet%20Reference), or view per category:
 - [Actions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Actions)
 - [Conditions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Conditions)
 - [Variables](https://docs.unrealengine.com/udk/Three/KismetReference.html#Variables)
 - [Events](https://docs.unrealengine.com/udk/Three/KismetReference.html#Events)

-:::warning UDK documentation: special cases
+:::warning UDK Documentation: Special Cases
-- All events that mention `mobile` are not working since Rocket League is not on mobile
+- All events that mention `mobile` do not work since Rocket League is not on mobile (yet?)
-- All nodes beginning with an unreal command which starts with `set ` or `setnopec ` are disabled by Psyonix.
-This means that we can't use the node `Modify property`
+- All nodes beginning with an Unreal Command starting with `set ` or `setnopec ` are disabled by Psyonix.
+This also breaks the node `Modify Property`
-- All HUD events are not working because the render event node is disabled.
-For rendering images / animations you should use [flash and scaleform]()
+- HUD events will not work because the Render Event node is disabled.
+For rendering images and animations you should use [Flash and Scaleform]()
 :::

 ## TAGame

 ### Updating

-Make sure that you have downloaded [the latest classes](https://github.com/RocketLeagueMapmaking/RL-Dummy-Classes) or you might not see all of the nodes displayed on this page in UDK.
-Copy the folders containing the classes into `{UDK}\Development\Src\` and windows should copy only the new files (otherwise press `skip existing files` when copying).
-To add the new classes to UDK you have to do a full recompile in Unreal frontend. **Don't forget to make backups when recompiling!**
+Make sure that you have downloaded [the latest Dummy Classes](https://github.com/RocketLeagueMapmaking/RL-Dummy-Classes), or you might not see all of the nodes displayed on this page.
+Copy the folders containing the classes into `{UDK}\Development\Src\` and Windows should copy only the new files.
+You will then have to run a Full Recompile in Unreal Frontend. **It's a good idea to make backups before recompiling.**

 ### Actions
 ---